-- follow up all unexplained absences to obtain explanations from you, the parents; although you may offer a reason, only the school can authorise the absence - make initial enquiries regarding pupils who are not attending regularly.
+- Keep regular and accurate records of attendance and punctuality monitor an individual student's attendance and punctuality - Follow up all unexplained absences to obtain explanations from parents.
+Although parents may offer a reason, only the school can authorise the absence. - Make initial enquiries regarding students who are not attending regularly.